igor-shkurov/DB_Labs/README.md

 ## Assignment 2

-We created the tables using the script from Moodle.
+<div style="text-align: left">We created the tables using the script from Moodle.</div>

 > 1. Create a SQL-query that returns the dob (date of birth) of sailors in descending order that were hired on August 3rd, 2012.